nashpoint/nashpoint-smart-contracts/README.md

 - Adjusts the effective exchange rate based on the current reserve ratio

 ### 3. Capital Allocation
-- **Banker** role invests excess funds into various asset strategies
+- **Rebalancer** role invests excess funds into various asset strategies
 - Separate logic for investing in liquid (ERC4626) and illiquid (ERC7540) assets
 - Maintains a target cash reserve ratio for liquidity management